International Travel Clinic

 Traveling outside of the United States?
 Meet with one of our travel nurses for a specialized overseas travel consultation before you go.
 Depending on your itinerary, you may need vaccinations to help protect you from some food, waterborne, and insect-borne diseases that are common in certain countries.

 What happens in a travel appointment?

-- The nurse prepares information based on your itinerary.
+The nurse prepares information based on your itinerary.
 The more specific you are about your plans the better we can tailor the travel advice.
-The nurse will also review your vaccine history in detail, so you will need to bring those to your appt.

-- The nurse will be reviewing your vaccine history with you.
-You will need to bring along a copy of all routine and travel vaccines you have received, as there are certain vaccines you would not need to get over again once you have completed the series.
+The nurse will be reviewing your vaccine history with you.
+You will need to bring along a copy of all routine and travel vaccines you have received.
 Click on this link for suggestions from the CDC on how to locate your vaccine records if you are unsure where they are or where you received vaccinations.

 To learn more about the vaccines you may need for your trip, click on the resources below: